wesql/wescale/doc/design/20230414_ReadAfterWrite.md

 # Future Works

 Monotonic read may be supported in the future.
 Monotonic read means a user will get more and more updated data.
-Suppose a user connects to WeSQL-Scale and runs 2 read operations which are identical.
+Suppose a user connects to WeSQL WeScale and runs 2 read operations which are identical.
 If the ReadWriteSplitting feature is enabled, the second read operation may be executed on a MySQL node that has applied lesser GTIDs compared to the first one.
 As a consequence, the second read returns stale data in comparison to the first one.

 # References